voucherifyio/voucherify-openapi/docs/guides/development/API-Optimization.md

 ### Synchronizing data via Webhooks

 Explore the possibility of using [webhooks](https://support.voucherify.io/article/68-webhooks-notifications).
 Instead of polling the API for updates, the API can notify your system when there are changes.
 This minimizes the need for constant querying.

+> 📘
+>
+>Webhooks use separate limits and do not count towards the API call limits.
+Learn more in our [Limits](ref:limits) article.